Skip to content

 Records you need to keep

-For this type of transaction you must keep a completed dutiable transaction statement (Form D2.2) and either:
+For this type of transaction you must keep a completed dutiable transaction statement (Form D2.2) and one of the following:

 • a copy of the sealed court order (for vestings under the Property Law Act 1974)